uoy-ads/ads-guides-marinesurvey/content/3-PlanningForTheCreation.md

+---
+authors:
+  - name: null
+---

-# Planning for the Creation of Marine Survey Data
+# 3 Planning for the Creation of Marine Survey Data

 Underwater heritage assets, from all periods, can be divided into two broad types: